adr2370/PebbleControl/README.md

 *   Run the iOS app in Xcode
 *   Upload the zip file `PebbleControlExtension.zip` to a new extension on [crossrider.com](http://crossrider.com/)
 *   Follow the instructions to publish it to staging
+*   Click on the extension's icon and type in the number shown on the iOS app and hit enter
+*   You should now be able to scroll your browser and play/pause youtube and pandora.

 You can probably build the iOS app and browser extension however you want, but above is what I know works.